-Search for a pages containing a key word or phrase such as type (e.g., nursery tiles), designer (e.g, William De Morgan), or format (e.g., mural).
-This depends on the latest Google index being up-to-date, so the sitemap is more foolproof.
-I always maintain the sitemap and the catalog.
+You can also Search for a pages containing a key word or phrase such as type (e.g., nursery tiles), designer (e.g, William De Morgan), or format (e.g., mural).
+The search tool will return your keyword if it is in the Page title or Major heading.

 It is helpful to have a rough idea of your measurements.
 You just want a rough idea.
 Tile and panel sizes can in many cases be modified, but if you have a large space to fill, falling in love with a 12 inch fireplace panel may take you in a direction that is better for another project.
 If there are obvious sections, such as the sides and top of the fireplace surround, measure each section separately.